Time to Move On (song)

 "Time to Move On" is a song by Tom Petty from his second solo studio album Wildflowers (1994).
 A live version was released on the live disc of the 2020 box set Wildflowers & All the Rest.
 The song is similar to the title track, in the same vein but with some orchestration.

 Critical reception

 AllMusic described the song as a lesser-known masterpiece by Tom Petty, and a highlight on the album.
 It was described as reminiscent of "Go and Say Goodbye" by Buffalo Springfield, although the song also has life's road and challenges as a theme.

 Popularity

-While the song was not played live very often by Tom Petty (60 times with the Heartbreakers and once alone), it became quite popular on streaming services: it is Petty's seventh most streamed solo song on Spotify, surpassing popular singles that were live staples, such as "Yer So Bad" and "It's Good to Be King".
+While the song was not played live very often by Tom Petty (60 times with the Heartbreakers and once alone), it became quite popular on streaming services: it is Petty's seventh most streamed solo song on Spotify, surpassing popular singles that were live staples, such as "It's Good to Be King".